 Many jobs you’ll score—freelance or otherwise—will be secured through traditional recruitment means.
 And that means emailing companies, applying online, and sending a resume.

-You’ll need a strong portfolio to go along with this, but as I tell students, your resume is almost like a road sign to your portfolio.
+You’ll need a strong portfolio to go along with this, but as I tell students, your creative resume is a road sign to your portfolio.
 You’re prepping the reader for what you can do and getting them intrigued enough to click on that portfolio link (or the other links that lead them from the project description to the tangible evidence of your work).

 What should be in my resume?

-What should or shouldn’t be in your resume varies depending on who you ask—everyone has a slightly nuanced idea of what makes a resume “good”.
+What should or shouldn’t be in your creative resume varies depending on who you ask—everyone has a slightly nuanced idea of what makes a resume “good”.
 However, that doesn’t mean there aren’t a few general tips and rules to follow.

 As a creative, you want to demonstrate some of what you have to offer.
 Graphic designers might want to use modern fonts and a stylized layout to show off their design skills.
 On the other hand, gamers and writers might want to keep it a bit more straightforward, aiming for clear and well-written, rather than getting bogged down in little font or color details.